-Recommended courses from the following programs: BIOL, CARTO, CMPSC, GEOG, EHS, MATH and MIS.
+V. Electives 39-41 Recommended courses from the following programs: BIOL, CARTO, CMPSC, GEOG, EHS, MATH and MIS.
 Student must take an adequate number of upper level courses to meet the 40 hour upper level requirement.

-The OSRHE computer proficiency graduation requirement will be met through completion of CMPSC 1113 or 1513 (including equated or substituted courses), or testing out of the challenge exam for this course, OR successful completion of an associate of arts or associate of science degree at an Oklahoma two-year college in which the computer skills requirement was met.
-Satisfaction of this requirement may not reduce or remove any program requirements.
+roficiency graduation requirement will on of CMPSC 1113 or 1513 (including urses), or testing out of the challenge successful completion of an associate ence degree at an Oklahoma two-year puter skills requirement was met. rement may not reduce or remove any artography - 480A nents of Cartography al Photo & Remote Sensing OR to Geographic Info Systems h Science ography Electives ours nods" courses do not count in the rs of upper division work at ECU mplete minor residency requirement.